Kareem01001011/Simple-Spam-Bot/README.md

 * Import File mode:

     1. Open `Main.py` file
+    2. Click `Select File`
-    2. Enter the path of the text file you want to spam it content
+    3. Navigate to the file you want to import and select it
-    3. press the `Start Spamming` button
+    4. press the `Start Spamming` button
-    4. Quickly switch to the window that you want to spam in and click on the input you want to type messages in
+    5. Quickly switch to the window that you want to spam in and click on the input you want to type messages in

 <img src="https://i.imgur.com/XpOG7B9.gif" width="900" height="550" />